KhioneusNevula/BanglaDomainAdapt/README.md

 (Currently, there are only a few documents for testing purposes; more will be made later)

 WIP: The file "bengali_model_adaptation.ipynb" is the (unfinished) file where we will retrain a pretrained Bengali/Bangla model, but adapted to Assamese.
 We will then use the same surprisal evaluation as for the first task to compare it to the existing models.
 The "assamese_corpus" folder is intended to house the corpus I use to train it.
+Please do not try to run it currently.

 # Files and Folders
 The files "bertlike_models.ipynb" and "bengali_model_adaptation.ipynb" are the main runnable files, as explained above.